Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Use Blue Soul when you block the tub with a beartrap for more damage.

-You can defeat all three of them really fast if you can constantly hit them with Fire Blasts.
+You can defeat all three of them really fast if you can constantly hit them with Fire Bombs.
 If you do it like this, you won't even need to dance.

 </details>